BMBIT-oss/PAI_WIKI/Connection-methods.md

 I do not use protection on mine, but if you feel like you want to OPTO isolate or use logic level converters you should and it most likely recommended.
 Mine works fine for the TX and RX with no issues.
-My Wemos D1 Mini that i ran without protection only worked for a while, I think it's mainly due to the the 5v connecting directly to the header.
+My Wemos D1 Mini that I ran without protection only worked for a while, I think it's mainly due to the the 5v connecting directly to the header.
-(if you "need" ethernet you can investigate a MCU with ethernet) I personally took on this for my Alarm as Lightning damaged my IP150 several times, and with Wireless and a single source of power i sleep easier.
+(if you "need" ethernet you can investigate a MCU with ethernet) I personally took on this for my Alarm as Lightning damaged my IP150 several times, and with Wireless and a single source of power I sleep easier.

 * You will need basic electronic skills and an understanding of the Arduino Framework.